2020 Chicago White Sox season: Regular season

 On August 13, the White Sox were supposed to play the first ever MLB at Field of Dreams game against the New York Yankees at a temporary 8,000 seat ballpark in Dyersville, Iowa before the pandemic came.
 MLB then announced the shortened season and that the AL and NL will play against each other in the same division which took the Yankees off the matchup.
 Then on July 1, MLB announced that the St. Louis Cardinals would replace the Yankees for the game.
 Then in late July, a majority of Cardinals players and coaches tested positive for COVID-19.
-The MLB announced on August 3 that the Field of Dreams game would be rescheduled to August 12, 2021 in which the White Sox would still participate and their opponent will once again be the Yankees.
+The MLB announced on August 3 that the Field of Dreams game would be rescheduled to August 12, 2021.